This post is sponsored by King of Christmas. All opinions are my own.

 I also appreciate that the flocking is a cotton-based material that is non-toxic for pets and children!

-I got my first set of table top King of Christmas trees this year and I fully intended to put them on the dining room table.
+I got my first set of tabletop King of Christmas trees last year and I fully intended to put them on the dining room table.
 When I got them out of the box, they were so gorgeous and barely needed any fluffing, that I couldn’t banish them to a room I’m never in, so now they flank my fireplace.
 I didn’t even put any ornaments on them because they are stunning by themselves!
 (Okay, and maybe I still have pumpkins out…not ornaments yet but whatever.)
 I love that they have battery-operated LED lights (I chose warm white) with a timer.
 They totally need a mama tree though so I’ve been shopping on the King of Christmas website to find the perfect one to compliment them.